KrakenIsBusy/KaleIsPale/README.md

 - 👋 Hi, I’m @KaleIsPale
 - 👀 I’m interested in Programming and Software development
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Small simple projects based on python and c++
 - 📫 How to reach me - itzrealkraken@gmail.com

 <!---